 About this site

-I am Director of Language College at Comberton Village College, a comprehensive secondary school in Cambridgeshire, where I have worked since 1999.
+I am Assistant Principal at Comberton Village College, a comprehensive 11-18 academy in Cambridgeshire, where I have worked since 1999.

 This website contains resources, ideas and strategies for promoting, teaching and learning languages.
 It is hoped that they will support Heads of Languages and teachers of Spanish, German and French.